nirbhayyyy18/rayeva-ai-system/README.md

 ---

-# System Architecture Overview
+## System Architecture Overview

-The system follows a layered architecture to separate AI logic from application logic.
+The system follows a layered architecture to separate AI processing from application logic.

 System Flow: